 Yes.
 The City of Irvine offers a tuition reimbursement of $1,300.00 per year.
 A portion of that ($350) may be used toward professional development.

 What kind of work schedule do the patrol officers have?

 Patrol officers have the option of choosing to work four 10-hour days or three 12-hour days.
 Those assigned to the 4/10 work Monday-Thursday.
 Those assigned to the 3/12 work Friday-Sunday.

 Below is a list of the most common areas that may disqualify an applicant for a Police Officer position with the Irvine Police Department.
-If you have a question regarding any of these areas, please contact Lieutenant Frank Andersen at 949-724-7143.
+If you have a question regarding any of these areas, please contact the Office of Professional Development Lieutenant at 949-724-7143.